discrete-notes/discrete-notes.github.io/_posts/2019-02-11-simulation-1.md

 ## Overview of the simulation argument

 The core question of the simulation argument is the following.
 Suppose that in time $T$ you can solve a problem.
 Then what can you solve if you have only $T-1$ rounds?
+For example, if you can solve coloring with $c$ colors in $T$ rounds, can you solve coloring with $2^c$ colors (which is easier) is $T-1$ rounds?
 For lower bounds, the basic line of reasoning is the following.

 ### Base step: 0 rounds